 Are you on the hunt for a new Event Planner position?
 The first step in landing a new role is to make sure your resume is up to par.
 To do this, check out the Event Planner resume samples and pick your favorite one to use as a template.

-This guide will not only break down Event Planner resumes that have been proven to be effective, but it will also give you a step-by-step guide to writing a resume that gives you an edge in today’s highly competitive job market.
+This guide will not only break down Event Planner resumes that have been proven to be effective, but it will also give you a step-by-step guide to writing a resume that gives you an edge in today’s job market.
 If you follow this carefully, you will have interviews lined up in no time!

 Event planner Resume Sample(s)